Tednoob17/Ctf-Wu/htb-academy/modules/My_htb-to-md/Introduction-to-Active-Directory.md

 A security identifier, or SID is used as a unique identifier for a security principal or security group.
 Every account, group, or process has its own unique SID, which, in an AD environment, is issued by the domain controller and stored in a secure database.
 A SID can only be used once.
 Even if the security principle is deleted, it can never be used again in that environment to identify another user or group.
 When a user logs in, the system creates an access token for them which contains the user's SID, the rights they have been granted, and the SIDs for any groups that the user is a member of.
 This token is used to check rights whenever the user performs an action on the computer.
 There are also well-known SIDs that are used to identify generic users and groups.
 These are the same across all operating systems.
 An example is the Everyone group.

+**Distinguished Name (DN)**

+A Distinguished Name (DN) describes the full path to an object in AD (such as cn=bjones, ou=IT, ou=Employees, dc=inlanefreight, dc=local).
+In this example, the user bjones works in the IT department of the company Inlanefreight, and his account is created in an Organizational Unit (OU) that holds accounts for company employees.
+The Common Name (CN) bjones is just one way the user object could be searched for or accessed within the domain.